 Open dawn to dusk, Croton Gorge Park is a beautiful spot to catch leaves as they turn from green to red.
 Children (and adults!) are wowed by the huge waterfall cascading down the gorge.
 To get to the walkway above the dam, walk to the playground and pick up the trail that leads up the hill and across a few switchbacks (a 5-minute walk without kids, 10 to 15 with them, depending on how many sticks they stop to pick up) to a stone bridge that takes you right above the spillway.
 The beginning of the bridge feels just like walking on the road—once you get to the spillway, this is not a walk for those with a fear of heights.
 If you’re not sure how intrepid you’re feeling, stick to the right-hand side of the bridge.
 It overlooks the reservoir instead of the falls.

 Bear Mountain Bridge – Peekskill/Bear Mountain

 If your family has little or no fear of heights, a walk across the Bear Mountain Bridge during fall foliage is an absolute necessity—in fact, on early fall mornings, there are often more pedestrians along the walkway than there are cars on the road.
 From this vantage point, viewers can look north toward the peaks of the Hudson Highlands and south to the towns of Peekskill and Cortlandt.
-Pull-off parking is available at the base of the bridge on Route 6 for a quick walk or, for a slightly longer walk, drive over and park in Bear Mountain State Park.
+Pull-off parking is available at the bridge's base on Route 6 for a quick walk; for a slightly longer walk, drive over and park in Bear Mountain State Park.